 The working group has a more technical focus than other OSCT work to date.
 It engages with, interrogates and challenges the current policy, regulatory framework and modes of practice with a view to creating streets that exhibit the qualities embodied in the Open Streets Manifesto.
 It also has an interest in influencing behaviour change, of both professionals involved in street design and citizens who use and define streets through their everyday actions.

-Street Minds strives to be outcome oriented and our activities are centred around two pillars:
+Street Minds strives to be solutions-focused and our activities are centred around two pillars:

 1. Learning and sharing: Sharing new and emerging theories while promoting best practice and different approaches to street design and place making.

-2. Action: Action oriented activities should lead to a clear outcome or deliverable.
-Arriving, through collaboration, at real and pragmatic design solutions, impacting design processes and influencing policy.
+2. Action: Action orientated initiatives should lead to a clear outcome or deliverable.
+Arriving, through collaboration, at real and pragmatic design solutions, having an impact on design processes and influencing policy.

 How to get involved: